 - The Panama Canal: The Panama Canal is the main attraction for many tourists.
-You can get to see the 48 meter (157 feet) waterway that connects the Atlantic Ocean with the Pacific Ocean.
+You can get to see the 48 Miles (77 km) waterway that connects the Atlantic Ocean with the Pacific Ocean.

 - Panama Viejo: This is the remaining part of the original Panama City, the former capital of the city.
 It is also known as 'Panama la vieja'.
 It is located in the current capital's suburbs.
 It has been a world heritage site since 1997 along with the historical district of Panama.